njahn82/rev_flip_results/results.md

 ![Discipline by journal age at the time of reverse flip, shown as proportion of the total number of reverse flip journals in the dataset.
 The colored areas represent the distribution of journals per Discipline.](results_files/figure-docx/unnamed-chunk-13-1.png)

 It seems that for health and life sciences journals (Health) the majority of flips only happened after a period of establishing the journal (>15 years).
 However, for the physical sciences and mathematics (PSM) as well as the social sciences and humanities (SSH) this process of reconsidering the publishing model seems to have started earlier.
-For PSM journals about one third already flipped within the first five years of the journal’s lifetime.
-Overall, this may have resulted from a somewhat lower degree of acceptance of APC-based open access in these disciplines (add REF)
+For PSM journals about one third already flipped within the first five years of the journal’s lifetime. <!-- Overall, this may have resulted from a somewhat lower degree of acceptance of APC-based open access in these disciplines (add REF)-->

 ### Research Question 5: What publishers are now publishing the reverse-flipped journals?